Community-led development "The Apache Way"

 In almost all cases, project business should happen on that project's publicly archived mailing lists - the detailed policy explains the few exceptions.

-As much project business as possible should be conducted on public mailing lists.
 Any topic which does not specifically need to be private should be discussed on an appropriate public mailing list.
 This allows the public to read about the direction of the project and to offer early feedback.

 Most projects do their work on their email@example.com mailing list.
 Some projects also have a user@ mailing lists for more general or non-technical questions, and may have a general@ mailing list.
 Every project should have a clear mailing lists page that has instructions for subscribing to their lists and for reading the archives.

 Normally, Apache projects are expected to self-manage their affairs; the people on a PMC and regular committers typically know the best way to work within their project communities.
 However, if things don't work well, or the project community has serious policy questions or disagreements about how to work together, you can ask for help elsewhere around the ASF.

 helps communities figure out where to get help from other groups at Apache,

 or, if all else fails, to ask for help or appeal issues to the Board.